-Appupen, is a comics creator, visual artist and musician who tells stories from a mythical world called Halahala.
-Armed with a skewed view of the world and a sarcastic bite, he is a unique voice in Indian comics and comics in general.
-God recently appeared to him and said he needs to push out his comics more and hence this effort.
-Please help him.
+Appupen, is a comics creator, visual artist and musician who tells stories from a mythical dimension called Halahala.
+Armed with a skewed vision of the world, darkly vivid art and a satirical bite, he is a unique voice in Indian comics and comics in general.

 Appupen’s third graphic novel is ‘Aspyrus’, (HarperCollins, 2014).
 More than a book, Aspyrus is a trend or a movement.
 Albeit one that consumes the world in large gulps.
 Mostly silent, mostly beautiful, Aspyrus attacked Appupen first in 2007, and it took him seven years to tame it.
 Or did he?
 See some pages and art from Aspyrus.

-Lately Appupen has been very regular with his online comics, especially RashtraMan.
-See Appupen’s latest work for Brainded India here.
+Lately Appupen has been very regular with his online comics, especially RashtraMan

 Appupen lives between Bangalore and Halahala.